Top 15 London Eye facts that you must know

 Surreal view up to 40 km

-The London Eye’s height lets you can see far on a clear day, up to 40 kilometers or 25 miles.
+The London Eye’s height lets you see far on a clear day, up to 40 kilometers or 25 miles.
 That means seeing attractions including Buckingham Palace, Wembley Stadium, the Tower of London, and even Windsor Castle.

 London Eye Facts